-- 1 Locate the motor overload switch S301 in the Motor Control Unit, and press the red button marked 0. - 2 Locate the hand crank in the Motor Control Unit. - 3 Remove the plastic plug on the top cover of the Hull Unit, and mount the hand crank onto the stub shaft through the hole in the top cover. - 4 Use the hand crank to hoist and lower the transducer. - 5 Remove the hand crank from the stub shaft, and mount it in its storage position in the Motor Control Unit. - 6 Press the black button marked 1 on the motor overload switch S301.
+- 1. Locate the motor overload switch S301 in the Motor Control Unit, and press the red button marked 0. - 2.
+Locate the hand crank in the Motor Control Unit. - 3.
+Remove the plastic plug on the top cover of the Hull Unit, and mount the hand crank onto the stub shaft through the hole in the top cover. - 4.
+Locate the brake release screw on the motor.
+Use an Allen key to tighten up the screw until the motor brake is released.
+Approximately 2 3 turns clockwise are required. - 5.
+Use the hand crank to hoist and lower the transducer. - 6.
+When finished, loosen the brake release screw to engage the motor brake.
+Check with the hand crank to ensure that the motor brake is engaged.

+- 7. Remove the hand crank from the stub shaft, and mount it in its storage position in the Motor Control Unit. - 8.
+Press the black button marked 1 on the motor overload switch S301.